smackem/ylang/README.md

 ### Kernel

-Kernels can be cresated as literals:
+Kernels can be created as literals:
 ```
 k := |0 1 0
       1 2 1
       0 1 0|
 ```

-... or by using the `kernel` function:
+Kernel literals need to be quadratic: width and height must be equal.
+To create non-quadratic kernels, use the `kernel` function:
 ```
 k := kernel(3, 3, 1) // 3x3 with all elements set to 1
 k := kernel(4, 2, fn(x, y) -> x + y)